Philip Laing: Subsequent service

-Subsequently the Philip Laing was employed in 1854 as a transport in the Crimean War.
+Subsequently, the Philip Laing was employed in 1854 as a transport in the Crimean War.
 In the following year, she was at Hobart, having brought out government stores and ammunition.
-From Hobart she sailed in ballast to Madras, India.
+From Hobart, she sailed in ballast to Madras, India.

 In 1856 the ship brought out passengers and cargo from London to Wellington and Lyttelton.
-During the voyage she caught fire just after having called at Cape of Good Hope, but it was quickly extinguished.
+During the voyage she caught fire just after having called at the Cape of Good Hope, but it was quickly extinguished.

 When leaving Lyttelton, bound for Singapore, she was struck by a squall and nearly capsized, but she righted herself, but not before it had been mistakenly reported that she had sunk with the loss of all of her crew.

 The ship made several trips between the United Kingdom and the East.
-On one occasion she was stranded on an island in the Java Sea for 36 hours, until the crew were able to refloat the ship.
+On one occasion she was stranded on an island in the Java Sea for 36 hours until the crew was able to refloat the ship.

 The Philip Laing is last mentioned in the Lloyd's Register with her captain given as J. S. Cadenhead.
 The ship ended its days as a coal hulk at Hong Kong.